haagahelia/mobilecourse/docs/DataPersistence/firebase.md

 Firebase provides **Realtime Database** that is NoSQL cloud database.
 Data is stored as JSON and synchronized in realtime to every connected client.

 To use the Firebase Realtime Database with React Native, you can use **Firebase JavaScript SDK** or **React Native Firebase**.
-In this material, we are using the JavaScript SDK.
+In this material, we are using the JavaScript SDK (https://firebase.google.com/docs/database/web/start).
 ### Installation
 You can install Firebase JavaScript SDK using the following command:
 ```bash